Pricing

 The option to provide automatic gratuities gives restaurants additional flexibility outside of traditional tipping, and below are a couple of key benefits:

-1. Ensure standard tip compensation for large parties.
-With large parties where the bill is split half a dozen ways, servers can end up earning a lower overall tip percentage due to confusion across the table on who is tipping, or the amount to tip.
+1. Ensure standard tip compensation for large parties - With large groups where the bill is split half a dozen ways, servers can end up earning a lower overall tip percentage due to confusion across the table on who is tipping, or the amount to tip.

-1. Ability to offset fixed costs.
-Automatic gratuities allow the restaurant to cover recurring, predictable fixed costs, and as mentioned above, it can provide wiggle room in the budget for the employee benefits that staff today need, like health insurance and paid time off.
+2. Ability to offset fixed costs - Automatic gratuities allow the restaurant to cover recurring, predictable fixed costs.
+As mentioned above, it can provide wiggle room in the budget for the employee benefits that staff today need, like health insurance and paid time off.

-Automatic gratuities do have some anecdotal downsides.
+Automatic gratuity charges do have some anecdotal downsides.
 Say a server did an amazing job and would have been likely to be tipped 25% or more, an automatic gratuity of 20% means they’re not going home with that 25% in their pocket.
-Guests will just pay the 20% since it's been automatically decided for them.
+Most guests will just pay the 20% since it's been automatically decided for them.

 Additionally, as mentioned above, both the IRS and the Fair Labor Standards Act generally consider automatic gratuities to be non-tipped wages, so you will need to ensure your tipped employees meet the minimum wage requirements for any shifts and that these additional wages comply with other applicable wage & hour requirements.